 The official state religion of Morocco is Islam and 93% of the population is considered to be religious.
 The majority of those are Sunni Muslims.
 Meaning that most women cover their shoulders, knees, and often their hair.
 And some women wear burqas.

 TIP: Check the dates of Ramadan prior to planning your trip to Morocco.
 Ramadan takes place in the ninth month of the Islamic calendar.
-During that month Muslims fast from dawn until dusk so it is considered rude to be seen eating or drinking in public.
+During that month, Muslims fast from dawn until dusk so it is considered rude to be seen eating or drinking in public.
 Many restaurants and shops close during that time and others operate on a reduced schedule.
-In 2019 Ramadan will take place the first week in May to the first week in June.

 The city of Marrakech has a hot, arid climate with temperatures ranging from 68 °F in December to around 100 °F in July and August.
 The Sahara desert is quite hot during the day but temperatures can drop drastically at night.
 And the Moroccan coast experiences strong trade winds and occasional rain showers.

 The best time to visit the country is in the spring or the fall when temperatures are not as extreme.

 Citizens of many countries, including the United States, Canada, members of the European Union, Australia, and New Zealand will get a 3-month tourist visa on arrival.
 If you plan to stay longer, you will need to apply for an extension visa with the Moroccan government.
 Be sure that your passport is valid for at least six months from the time you enter Morocco.